Dreamscape (video game): Plot

 Despite being a brain dead patient who only has hours to live, Wilson wakes up in his own Dreamscape and is met by the Scarecrow Guide.
-She informs him of where he is and allows him to explore his memories for one last time, but warns him that memories aren't always good.
+She informs him of where he is and allows him to explore his memories for one last time, but warns him that memories are not always good.
 Upon finding a hidden key inside a tree that he had put there in his childhood, Wilson opens the door to a nearby cabin.
 Inside he discovers old drawings he and his friend Amelia had made when they were children.
 He remembers that she made him promise to fly her away from here when they grew up so she could go to the Big City.
 Wilson then explores a nearby barn, in which he and Amelia had kissed for the first time.

 Wilson then remembers about Amelia's father, Lawrence; a drunk who has been overprotective of his daughter since her mother died.
 Lawrence hated Wilson, fearing that he will take away his daughter some day.
 After arriving at the river, Wilson recalls many summers he spent here, along with Amelia and Frank Dodd.
 The three often discussed their future, with Wilson and Frank both wanting to become pilots, and Amelia wanting to dance on Broadway.
 Years later Amelia asks Wilson to do the honorable thing and marry her, but fears what her father will do to him when he found out.
 Wilson is surprised about her request, as he always thought that she would never marry him, but he is determined to make her dream become a reality.

 Meanwhile, Wilson remembers how he got a job at the local airfield thanks to Frank's dad.
-Frank quickly became a pilot, but Wilson didn't have the money to get flight certified and as such became a mechanic and fixed planes.
+Frank quickly became a pilot, but Wilson did not have the money to get flight certified and as such became a mechanic and fixed planes.
 Regardless he was still happy in life and eventually asked Amelia to marry him, and she agreed.
-That evening Amelia told Lawrence, who strangely didn't say anything at all, and left to do some work in the field.
+That evening Amelia told Lawrence, who strangely did not say anything at all, and left to do some work in the field.
 When Frank found out about the wedding, he privately told Wilson to cancel it saying that Amelia would never settle for a quiet life in Bastion Falls.
 Wilson ignored his request, confident he would soon have his pilots license and would be able to fly her to the Big City.
 Suddenly the bell from the hilltop church begins to ring in the Dreamscape, and once Wilson reaches it, he remembers how on the wedding day Amelia never showed up, and she was never seen again.
-Lawrence blamed her disappearance on Wilson, saying it never would’ve happened if he hadn't asked her to marry him.
+Lawrence blamed her disappearance on Wilson, saying it never would have happened if he had not asked her to marry him.